Glenn-Chiang/meme-video-generator/README.md

 2. Create a `.env` file and fill in the keys `REDDIT_CLIENT_ID` and `REDDIT_CLIENT_SECRET` with the corresponding credentials you obtained in [the earlier step](#prerequisites).
 You can refer to `.env.example`.

 3. (optional) Add audio files to the `/audio` folder.
 When the script is run, you will be prompted to choose an audio file from this folder.
-By default, this folder already contains a sample .mp3 file.
+By default, this folder already contains some sample .mp3 files.

 4. Create an `/output` folder at the root of the project directory.
 The generated video files will be located in this folder.